Ballard's faces backlash after Block Island bar brawl; council may suspend liquor license

 While it's not the first time this summer that concerns about Ballard's have surfaced, this week's mayhem may have been a breaking point.

-The bar drew a large crowd for its annual Reggae Fest on Monday, when many Rhode Islanders had the day off work, and temperatures on the mainland topped 90 degrees.
+The bar drew a large crowd for its annual Reggae Fest on Monday, when many Rhode Islanders had the day off work for Victory Day and temperatures on the mainland topped 90 degrees.
 Troopers responded to a "disturbance" at Ballard's at around 6:30 p.m., and arrested a 30-year-old Providence man for disorderly conduct, according to the Rhode Island State Police.

 Later, at around 9:30 p.m, a fight broke out on the Block Island Ferry.
-Seven individuals from Providence and Pawtucket, aged 20 to 37, were arrested and charged with disorderly conduct.
+Seven people from Providence and Pawtucket, age 20 to 37, were arrested and charged with disorderly conduct.
 Two were hospitalized with minor injuries.
 Videos of police officers leaping onto the ferry from a Coast Guard tender made national news.

 On the island: Block Island finds numerous bars serving minors; looks to curb 'out of control' drinking